aiplanethub/5-week_Data_Science_Bootcamp/week-1/155-Working with CSV files.md

 ### Working with CSV files in Python

-* For working CSV files in Python, there is an inbuilt function named read\_csv.
+* For working with CSV files in Python, there is an inbuilt module named csv.
 * However, a common method for working with CSV files is using Pandas.
 It makes importing and analyzing data much easier.
 * One crucial feature of Pandas is its ability to write and read Excel, CSV, and many other types of files.&#x20;